 Poverty and underdevelopment

 Poverty is one of the characteristics of developing countries.
 By extension, this means the money is not there.
-Consequently, many IPTV users will voluntarily use a free IPTV that is if they have good internet in the first place.
+Consequently, many IPTV users will voluntarily use a free IPTV, that is, if they have good internet in the first place.
 Piracy sets in majorly as a result of poverty.

 Low level of Technological development

-For you to work around this, you must upgrade your network to one that is not congested.
+To work around this, you must upgrade your network to one that is not congested.
 You must pay more to get a better speed.
 This is also a challenge for most people in developing nations.

 Premium IPTV Sometimes Requires a Faster Internet

-In reality, the ISPs will either impose their fair usage policies on you or throttle your speed so much so that it will be so difficult opening a mere webpage on your phone.
+In reality, the ISPs will either impose their fair usage policies on you or throttle your speed so much so that it will be so difficult to open a mere webpage on your phone.
 Would a speed that couldn’t open a mobile page be able to stream videos?
 In your case, if you are a premium IPTV subscriber, it simply means you have been shortchanged on both ends.
 The so-called fair usage policy in Nigeria is so annoying.

-Downtimes & Instability on Available Fast Internet
+Downtimes & Instability Of Available Fast Internet

 It is so annoying when you subscribe to seemingly fast but unreliable internet.
 I have many subscribers who can afford the subscription.